-Since our initial public offering in January 2013 (the "IPO"), we have expanded our portfolio from 12 farms leased to 7 different, unrelated tenants to a current portfolio of 169 farms leased to 93 different, unrelated third-party tenants who grow over 60 different types of crops on our farms.
-Our investment focus is in farmland suitable for growing either fresh produce annual row crops (e.g., certain berries and vegetables) or certain permanent crops (e.g., almonds, blueberries, pistachios, and wine grapes), with an ancillary focus on farmland growing certain commodity crops (e.g., beans and corn).
+Since our initial public offering in January 2013 (the "IPO"), we have expanded our Our farmland portfolio from 12 currently consists of 150 farms leased to 7 different, unrelated tenants to a current portfolio of 168 farms leased to 93 87 different, unrelated third-party tenants who grow over 60 different types of crops on our farms.
+Our Our investment focus is in farmland suitable for growing either fresh produce annual row crops (e.g., certain berries and vegetables) or certain permanent crops (e.g., almonds, blueberries, pistachios, and wine grapes), with an ancillary focus on farmland growing certain commodity crops (e.g., beans and corn).

 The acquisition of additional farms since our IPO has also allowed us to further diversify our portfolio geographically.
-The following table summarizes the geographic locations (by state) of our farms owned and with leases in place as of December 31, 2022 and during the years ended December 31, 2023, 2021, 2022, and 2020 (dollars in thousands):
+The following table summarizes the geographic locations (by state) of our farms owned as of and during the years ended December 31, 2023 December 31, 2024, 2022, 2023, and 2021 2022 (dollars in thousands):